pewi21/gw2browser/README.md

 * Open Git Bash command line window.

+* Build mpg123 library.

+1. Open libmpg123-0.dll.def with any text editor, like Notepad++ and insert this to the first line.

+		LIBRARY libmpg123-0.dll

+It will look some thing like this.

+		LIBRARY libmpg123-0.dll
+		EXPORTS
+		mpg123_add_string
+		...

+2. Change directory of Git Bash window to mpg123 directory and use these command.

+		dlltool -d libmpg123-0.dll.def -l libmpg123-0.a

 * Build wxWidgets.

-1. Change directory of Git Bash window to wxWidgets-3.1.0/build/msw and use these command
+1. Change directory of Git Bash window to wxWidgets-3.1.0/build/msw and use these command.

 		mingw32-make -j 4 -f makefile.gcc CXXFLAGS="-std=gnu++11" BUILD=debug